 Shall not commercialise any Product without first intimating the Licensor in writing, and the Licensor shall be entitled to obtain any information about the Product from the Licensee, which information shall not be denied.

-Shall not commercialise any Product without acknowledging that such Product uses the Technology of the Licensor.
-The Licensee shall obtain a prior written approval from the Licensor, of the packaging marketing materials reasonably prior to their launch, but at least three (3) weeks prior to the launch.
+Shall not commercialise or use any Product without acknowledging that such Product uses the Technology of the Licensor.
+The Licensee shall obtain a prior written approval from the Licensor, of the declarations on the Product and/or its packaging and/or marketing materials reasonably prior to their launch, but at least three (3) weeks prior to the launch.
+Licensor shall have the right to insist that the labelling on the Product and/or its packaging and/or marketing materials, contain a reference to the Licensor’s name in a suitable format/manner.

-Shall not seek or attempt to seek, or enable or induce others to seek, any IP over the Technology.
+Shall not seek or attempt to seek, or enable or induce others to seek or attempt to seek, any IP over the Technology, or to reverse engineer the Technology.

 Warranties